Graduate Theological Union

 B.A., Simon Fraser University

-Munir Jiwa is the Founding Director of the Center for Islamic Studies and Assistant Professor of Islamic Studies at the Graduate Theological Union, and a visiting scholar at the Center on Institutions and Governance at UC Berkeley.
+Munir Jiwa is the Founding Director of the Center for Islamic Studies and Associate Professor of Islamic Studies at the Graduate Theological Union, and a visiting scholar at the Center on Institutions and Governance at UC Berkeley.
 He holds a Ph.D. in Anthropology from Columbia University and a Masters in World Religions from Harvard Divinity School.
 His research interests include Islam and Muslims in the West, media, aesthetics, secularism, and religious formation.
 Since 1995 he has worked with Religions for Peace on interfaith programs in Bosnia, Japan, the Middle East, and West Africa.
 He also worked with the Ford funded “Muslims in NYC Project” at Columbia University from 1998-2004.
 Currently he is serving on the Islamic Studies Advisory Group for Public Education at Stanford University, and on the Steering Committee for the Contemporary Islam group at the AAR.
 He has a manuscript under review, titled: Exhibiting Muslims: Art, Politics and Identity in New York City.

 Dr. Jiwa was also the GTU commencement faculty speaker on May 10, 2012.
 His address was titled, Marking and Making Time.